Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 We’ve Independently Tested 120+ Cordless Vacuums

 As always, every recommendation in this article is based on hands-on testing using the same standardized Vacuum Wars methodology applied across more than 120 cordless vacuums in our database.
-In the sections below, we explain why each winner earned its position, where competing models still have advantages, and why those advantages ultimately weren’t enough to change the rankings.
+In the sections below, we explain why each winner earned its position, where competing models still have advantages, and why those advantages ultimately were or were not enough to change the rankings.
 Unlike our Top 20 rankings, which are continuously updated, this monthly article takes a closer look at why each pick earned its spot.

 Want to see how we keep the process fair?
 Why You Can Trust Vacuum Wars Cordless Vacuum Reviews.
 For our complete testing methodology, see How We Test Cordless Vacuums.